 Realistically, without an end to Australia's politically engineered rapid population growth (via successive Liberal / National and Labor / Greens Federal Governments), we cannot secure a sustainable environment.

-See 'Closing the sustainability loop' by our party founder William Bourke: CLICK HERE
+For further reading, see Closing the sustainability loop by our party founder William Bourke.

 Australia should prioritise ecological sustainability and better protect, manage and restore its fragile and unique natural environment, not only for the health and wellbeing of the humans and biodiversity within it, but for its own intrinsic worth.

 Policy Methods (Federal & State)